TomisinJ/tomisinj/README.md

 **Attention to Detail**
 As a researcher, I sought to find unique perspectives that increased engagement from viewers.
 Whilst working at a production company, I considered UX & UI design in order to create an engaging portfolio website.
 When creating [Sneaker Seeker](https://github.com/InfobyAdrienne/Sneaker-Seeker-Demo), I was keen to implement clean design into our web app, especially considering the demographic of users.

-## Work Experience

-**TV Researcher (2020)**
-- Conducted extensive research into various subject matter aligned to specific criteria and presented information for pitches, decks and biographies
-- Sourced relevant media from archives on tight deadlines

-**Social Media Manager (Apr '19 - Mar '20)**
-- Developed a new website (using Wix) with appropriate SEO and design
-- Strategically created original content for social media to organically increase engagement and grow presence online
-- Scheduled posts to coincide with current affairs and created content in-line with social trends and monitored analytics
-- Used Canon 5D and Panasonic Lumix G80 to capture content and edit using Photoshop and Adobe Premiere Pro

-**Production Assistant (Mar '19 - Dec '20)**
-- Runner on set and in office for an award-winning production team creating a variety of branded, digital and entertainment content
-- Delegated responsibilities amongst runners and flexibly filled any role required across departments

-**Fundraising and Marketing Assistant (Jan '19 - Mar '19)**
-- Researched fundraising opportunities during the relaunch of the art gallery
-- Used a CMS to manage the website and wrote the weekly newsletter
-- Filmed interviews and created promotional videos using Adobe Premiere Pro

 ## Education and Further Learning

 **Makers Academy (Jul '21 - Nov '21)**